remcohaszing/monaco-yaml/README.md

 You can also refer to the [example](https://github.com/remcohaszing/monaco-yaml/tree/main/examples/monaco-editor-webpack-plugin) of a complete project.

+### Why is syntax highlighting not working?

+Syntax highlighting is provided by Monaco editor itself, not by `monaco-yaml`.
+If you use a build tool to filter languages or features, make sure to include the `yaml` language.
+If you import Monaco editor from `monaco-editor/esm/vs/editor/editor.api.js` and cherry-pick features manually, make sure to also import `monaco-editor/esm/vs/basic-languages/yaml/yaml.contribution.js`.
+If you use `monaco-editor-core`, make sure to import `monaco-languages/release/esm/yaml/yaml.contribution.js`.

 ### Why does it try to download my schema even when I provided one as an object?